rydmike/rydmike.github.io/blog_flutter_linting.md

-All that being said, as long as [Lint](https://pub.dev/packages/lint) or [Very Good Analysis](https://pub.dev/packages/very_good_analysis) have not been deprecated, and you are used to them, or already using them, or just prefer them, they are still perfectly good choices as well.
+All that being said, as long as [Lint](https://pub.dev/packages/lint) or [Very Good Analysis](https://pub.dev/packages/very_good_analysis) have not been deprecated, and you are using them, or just prefer them, they are both very solid choices as well.

 They both enable more and even stricter lint rules than the new default **flutter_lints**.
 Both **lint** and **very_good_analysis** use strong mode and disable implicits casts, and Very Good Analysis also